 ARREST AND INITIAL APPEARANCE

 A person comes into the federal system in one of two ways: after the issuance of a complaint or an indictment.
-Under most circumstances a warrant for the person’s arrest follows the filing of these documents.
-After the person is arrested, the government must bring him before a magistrate judge for an initial appearance.
-This is the client’s first court appearance.
+Under most circumstances a warrant for the person’s arrest follows the filing of either of these documents.
+After the client is arrested, the client must be taken before a magistrate judge for their initial appearance.
+This is the client’s first court appearance, and the client's federal criminal defense attorney must be present.
+If the client does not have a federal criminal defense lawyer at this time, the court will either appoint him a lawyer, or proceed and give him time to hire someone.
 At this appearance, the client will also be formally notified of the charges brought against him.

 The purpose of a detention hearing is to determine whether a client should be released while his case is pending.
 Two of the most common concerns for the court is determining whether a client is a flight risk or danger to the community.
-At this stage, it is crucial to show that a client has long standing ties to the community, a home, steady employment, and sometimes, assets that he can surrender in the event he misses court.
+During the detention hearing, it is crucial to show that our client client has long standing ties to the community, a home, steady employment, and sometimes, assets that he can surrender in the event he misses court.
 This hearing usually takes place no later than five days following a client’s arrest.
 Preparation for this hearing is essential, because this hearing determines whether or not our client will be released from custody.
+As an experienced white collar criminal defense attorney, Temani Adams, has extensive success at getting client's released.

-Not only do we do research on our client, but we also reach out to our client’s family and friends to determine who is willing to testify on his behalf.
+Not only do we do research on our client, but we also communicate with our client’s family and friends to determine who is willing to testify on their behalf.
 We also determine where our client will live while his case is pending, if he is willing to abide by a curfew, and any other conditions that the court may impose.
 These details are needed in order to support our argument that our client should be released.
 Success at the detention hearing is the difference between our client working with us on his case from jail, or in our offices.

 DISCOVERY AND PRE-TRIAL MOTIONS STAGE